hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * This code used 3 methods:
       * Method 1 Simple kmeans to clustering the digits
       * Autoencoder
         * It has encoder & decoder.
-Encoder will convert the input to a lower dimensional representation, while decoder will recreate the input from this lower dimensional representation
+Encoder will convert the input to a lower dimensional representation, while decoder will recreate the input from this lower dimensional representation.
+        * Detailed description about autoencoder from Keras creator's blog: https://blog.keras.io/building-autoencoders-in-keras.html
         * Method 2 - DIY Autoencoder, it reduce the dimensions of the data and extract the useful info, then pass to kmean [very slow]
         * Method 3 - Using DEC (Deep Embedding Clustering): https://github.com/XifengGuo/DEC-keras
           * You need large epoch and clustering iteration, so that the final NMI can be higher.
 But this will also be computational costly.
 In my code, I just used at most 7 rounds iteration for clustering, otherwise I need to wait for very long time